Kubota-type formulas and supports of mixed measures: Introduction and Main Results

 \section{Introduction and Main Results}

+The interplay between geometry and analysis is a central theme in modern convexity (see, for example \cite[Chapter 9]{Artstein_Giannopoulos_Milman_II} or \cite{Gardner_BM}).
+In the geometric setting, we first develop new Kubota-type formulas for mixed area measures, which are particularly suited for situations that involve rotations around a fixed axis.
+We use these identities to characterize the supports of a special family of mixed area measures, which allows us to confirm a long-standing conjecture by Schneider in a special case.
+After this, we develop the necessary tools to transfer our geometric results to the analytic setting.
+This allows us to derive analogous integral geometric identities and characterizations of supports of (conjugate) mixed Monge--Amp\`ere measures of convex functions, highlighting their natural behavior under rotations and projections/restrictions.
+These results not only reveal a common underlying structure between geometry and analysis but also have direct implications for the theory of valuations on convex functions.

-\paragraph*{Mixed Area Measures} Let $\Kn$, $n \in \N$, denote the set of non-empty, compact, convex subsets of $\Rn$, whose elements are commonly denoted as \emph{convex bodies}.
+\paragraph*{Mixed Area Measures} Let $\Kn$, $n \in \N$, denote the set of non-empty, compact, convex subsets of $\Rn$, whose elements are commonly referred to as \emph{convex bodies}.
 For a convex body $K\in\Kn$, we denote by $S_{n-1}(K,\cdot)$ its \emph{surface area measure}.
-If the dimension of $K$ is $n$ and $\omega$ is a Borel subset of the unit sphere $\sn$, then $S_{n-1}(K,\omega)$ is simply the ${(n-1)}$-dimensional Hausdorff measure, denoted by $\hm^{n-1}$, of all boundary points $x\in \partial K$ at which $K$ has an outer unit normal in $\omega$.
-The structure of $S_{n-1}(K,\cdot)$ varies greatly, depending on the body: when $K$ is a polytope, its surface area measure is discrete, and when $K$ is sufficiently regular, then the measure $S_{n-1}(K,\cdot)$ is absolutely continuous with respect to $\hm^{n-1}$ on $\sn$.
+If $K$ has non-empty interior and $\omega$ is a Borel subset of the unit sphere $\sn$, then $S_{n-1}(K,\omega)$ is simply the ${(n-1)}$-dimensional Hausdorff measure of the set of all boundary points $x\in \partial K$ at which $K$ has an outer unit normal in $\omega$.
 The surface area measure plays a fundamental role in convexity, most prominently in the Minkowski problem, where one asks under which conditions a given Borel measure on $\sn$ is the surface area measure of a convex body $K$.
-In particular, every full dimensional body $K$ is uniquely determined by $S_{n-1}(K,\cdot)$ up to translations.
-See, for example, \cite{Boeroeczky_LYZ_log_Mink,Boeroeczky_LYZ_Zhao_Gauss,Gardner_Hug_Weil_Xing_Ye_2019,Huang_Liu_Xi_Zhao_dual_LC,Huang_LYZ_Acta,Ivaki_Milman_Uniqueness,Kryvonos_Langharst,Livshyts_Minkowski,Mui_Aleksandrov, Haberl_LYZ} for some recent developments and advances.
+In particular, every full-dimensional body $K$ is uniquely determined by $S_{n-1}(K,\cdot)$ up to translations.
+See, for example, \cite{Boeroeczky_LYZ_log_Mink,Boeroeczky_LYZ_Zhao_Gauss,Gardner_Hug_Weil_Xing_Ye_2019,Huang_Liu_Xi_Zhao_dual_LC,Huang_LYZ_Acta,Ivaki_Milman_Uniqueness,Kryvonos_Langharst,Livshyts_Minkowski,Mui_Aleksandrov, Haberl_LYZ} for some recent developments and further references.

-Of particular interest is the support of $S_{n-1}(K,\cdot)$, which is defined as the complement of the largest open subset of the unit sphere on which the measure vanishes.
-It can be characterized geometrically as the closure of the set of \emph{extreme unit normal vectors} of $K$.
-These are the vectors $z\in\sn$ which are normal vectors to $K$ at some $x\in\partial K$ and such that $z$ cannot be written as the sum of two linearly independent normal vectors of $K$ at $x$.
-For more details, we refer to Section~\ref{se:desc_supp}.